gemfast/server/README.md

 # Gemfast

-[Gemfast](https://gemfast.io) is a fast and secure rubygems server written in Go.
-That means it can be compiled into a single binary file and work on linux, darwin and windows operating systems.
+[Gemfast](https://gemfast.io) is a fast and secure rubygems server written for Ruby/Rails teams who want to self-host their own gem server for performance, security, or compliance reasons.
 Gemfast can be quickly installed on a server without any other dependencies and configured using a single HashiCorp Configuration Language (HCL) file.

 - [Gemfast](#gemfast)
   - [Why Gemfast](#why-gemfast)